rolling-scopes-school/docs/docs/en/rs-school-trainer.md

 - Information on how to hand over the task (where and how to upload it, etc.).
 - If you specify any details of the task, please do not forget to add these details to the description, not just drop them into the general chat.

-### Theoretical tasks requirements
+### Requirements for theoretical lectures

 - No more than 2 hours of theory for each lesson.
 Theoretical knowledge should be covered by practice - task, test or other activity.
-Everything that is put into practice is quickly forgotten.
+Anything that is not practiced is quickly forgotten.
-- Offline time should include 1-2 breaks
+- Offline lectures should include 1-2 breaks
 - Remove all unnecessary information from presentations.
 All the main links that can be  useful for further reading on the topic should be given at the end of the presentation
-- Before giving the presentation, omit all materials / slides that are out of date.
+- Before giving the presentation, remove all materials / slides that are out of date.
 For example, nobody is interested in layout features for IE6 or handling memory leaks in IE8
-- The turned on webcam at webinars makes the lecture more cordial
+- The turned on webcam during webinars makes the lecture more cordial
-- During offline classes, communicate with the entire audience, and not with the front rows
+- During offline classes, communicate with the entire audience, and not just with students from the front rows
 - It is recommended to use contrasting colors in the presentation, as all lectures are shown to the audience on the projector
 - For specific and rarely used things, it is better to leave a link to the material, do not describe them in detail
-- Make more simple slides rather than one huge
+- Split slides into smaller parts rather than having all information in one huge slide
 - To present an API analysis of any functionality, it is better to organize workshops, not just enumerate them

 ### Organizing offline classes

-We are constantly looking for those who want to conduct face-to-face lectures, student meetings, beerjs, office tours, etc. At the face-to-face event, you can give a lecture from the RS School curriculum - [https://github.com/rolling-scopes-school/lectures](https://github.com/rolling-scopes-school/lectures) or just talk about working on a project, passing interviews, etc.
+We are constantly looking for those who want to conduct face-to-face lectures, student meetups, beerjs, office tours, etc. During face-to-face event, you can give a lecture from the RS School curriculum - https://github.com/rolling-scopes-school/lectures or just talk about working on a project, passing interviews, etc.

 Venue: you can use any meeting room available for you by booking it yourself.
 If a list of listeners is required to access the meeting room, we will provide it.